Neuroscientist Dr Sarah

 interesting conversations …

-Seek out your purpose in life.
+7. BELIEVE: Seek out your purpose in life.
 Find your true north, your passion, your

 bliss, your inner voice, your wisdom, your calling.
 Whatever you call